While enrollment is not an exact science, NDP aims for a 9th-grade class size between 150-160 students.

 When it comes to individual class sizes, the average academic class size is between 13-16 students.
 There are some electives that will require larger class sizes (like chorus and band).
 But specifically, we like to keep English and math sizes, among others, on the smaller size for more student-teacher engagement.

 NDP embraces inclusion and diversity and is currently in its fourth year of a multi-faceted inclusivity and diversity strategic plan.
 Diversity and inclusion include many facets, including students of color and learning differences, among other categories like religion.
-Please refer to the diversity and inclusion statement.
+Please click here to read more about diversity and inclusivity at NDP.

 NDP’s all-school student of color percentage is 20% for the 2020-2021 year.